-Not shown: Spray a light mist of Castin’ Craft mold release over the mold and allow to dry.
-Once dry, mix together your desired resin and hardener according to label directions.
-(I used the Resin Obsession super clear resin.)
+Spray a light mist of Castin’ Craft mold release over the mold and allow to dry for 20 to 30 minutes.

 Place the sealed paper into the resin mold.
 You will want to do this on an angle to avoid trapping bubbles.
 You can also gently tap the paper once it’s in the resin to release any bubbles that may be trapped underneath.
-Once you have it placed the way you like, cover and allow to cure.
+Once you have it placed the way you like, leave to cure.

-Mix another layer of resin to be the second layer behind the picture.
-In this case, I wanted a white background to accent the piece, so I added some Castin’ Craft white opaque pigment to my next layer.
-Another option, as shown here, is to add some glitter to the back.
+Mix another 15 ml of super clear resin to be the second layer behind the picture.
+In this case, I wanted a white background to accent the piece.
+You can easily color the super clear resin with the Resin Obsession opaque white pigment.
+Another option (shown in the picture) is to add some glitter to the back.
 When adding the glitter, you will want to wait until the resin partially cures, otherwise your resin may sink to the bottom.
-Cover and allow to cure.
+Allow to cure.

-Not shown: Once it has cured, demold the resin charm by gently twisting the mold while pushing from the back.
+The super clear resin cures in twenty-four hours.
+Once cured, demold the resin charm by gently twisting the mold while pushing from the back.

 Sand the resin charm edges with some wet/dry sandpaper.
 You don’t have to sand a lot, but sand off the sharp edges which occur when the resin ‘creeps’ up the side of the mold.

 Use a glue-on bail finding to make the charm wearable.
 I used E6000 to glue the charm and bail together.
 This video shows how to use E6000 to glue a bail on a resin charm:

 Allow the glue to dry for 24 hours before wearing.

 Hang the finished pendant from a necklace. (or in this case, so that my nephew could hang it from his backpack, I included a zip tie.)